fcrepo-exts/fcrepo-camel-toolbox/README.md

 * Response body as a `java.lang.String`, if server provided a body as response

-How to set the HTTP Method
+How to set the HTTP method
 --------------------------

 The endpoint will always use the `GET` method unless explicitly set